luigifreda/pyslam/README.md

 ### Depth prediction

 The available depth prediction models can be utilized both in the SLAM back-end and front-end.
 - Back-end: Depth prediction can be enabled in the volumetric reconstruction pipeline by setting the parameter `kVolumetricIntegrationUseDepthEstimator` in `parameters.py`.
-However, this must be NOT be used in a monocular SLAM configuration as the SLAM (fake) scale will conflict with the absolute metric scale of depth predictions.
 - Front-end: Depth prediction can be enabled in the front-end by setting the parameter `kUseDepthEstimatorInFrontEnd` in `parameters.py`.
 This feature estimates depth images from input color images to emulate a RGBD camera.
-Please, note this functionality is still very *experimental* [WIP].
+Please, note this functionality is still very *experimental* at present time [WIP].

 Refer to the file `depth_estimator.py` for further details.
+You can test it by using the script `main_depth_prediction.py`.

+**Notes**:
+* In the case of a monocular SLAM configuration, do NOT use depth prediction in the back-end: The SLAM (fake) scale will conflict with the absolute metric scale of depth predictions.
+In such a configuration, enable depth prediction in the front-end.
-Note that since the depth inference is very slow (with DepthPro it takes ~1s per image on my machine), the resulting volumetric reconstruction pipeline is very slow.
+- The depth inference is very slow (with DepthPro it takes ~1s per image on my machine).
+Therefore, the resulting volumetric reconstruction pipeline is very slow.

 ### Save and reload a map